Double (association football): Bundesliga era

 Play for what had become the DFB-Pokal was resumed following the war in 1953, and up until well after the formation of the Bundesliga in 1963, no club was able to complete the double.
 A new cup trophy was introduced as it was felt the previous one was associated with the Nazi period.

-In the modern-day Bundesliga era, the double has been won by only four clubs.
+In the modern-day Bundesliga era, the double has been won by only five clubs.
 Bayern Munich holds the record, with 13.

-Note: Bayern Munich's 2013 and 2020 Doubles were part of the club's Trebles which also included their UEFA Champions League victories.
+Note: Bayern Munich's 2013 and 2020 doubles were part of the club's trebles which also included their UEFA Champions League victories.

 East Germany (defunct)

-Following World War II, a separate football competition emerged in the Russian-occupied eastern area of Germany.
+Following World War II, a separate football competition emerged in the Soviet-occupied eastern area of Germany.

-The first division DDR-Oberliga was active from 1947–48 to 1990–91 (not held 1960–61) and saw the introduction of the FDGB-Pokal in 1949.
-The cup competition was not staged in 1950–51, 1952–53 and 1960–61.
+The first division DDR-Oberliga was active from 1947–48 to 1990–91 and saw the introduction of the FDGB-Pokal in 1949.
+The cup competition was not staged in the 1950–51 season and the transitional 1955 and 1961 seasons.
 Five doubles were won in East German competition: